 In conclusion, the depth of the cut that a worm drive can make depends on several factors, such as the pitch of the worm gear, the number of teeth on the worm wheel, the diameter of the gear, and the angle of the helix.
 A deeper cut can transmit more torque, but also increase wear and reduce efficiency.
 Therefore, the choice of a worm drive should be based on the specific requirements of the application.

-You may also like: What Is A Rip Fence?
+You may also like: Is A Plunge Saw The Same As A Track Saw?

 Frequently Asked Questions about How Deep Does A Worm Drive Cut?